andrejsstepanovs/InstallScripts/README.md

 Module for Zend Framework 2 to perform script execution

-InstallScripts provide you with tools to create scripts that needs to be executed in system to upgrade database structure updates, or perform other tasks that needs to be done from terminal.
+It allow you to create scripts that needs to be executed from terminal.

 Setup